-Subject of notice F-Form / M-Manner / T-Time Responsibility

-Debt Section 401, Municipal Act F - As required by the Act M - As required by the Act T - As required by the Act Town Treasurer, or designate

-Notice Section 402, Municipal Act

-A municipality may apply to the

-Ontario Land Tribunal to incur a debt beyond the obligation limits.
+Subject of notice F-Form / M-Manner / T-Time Responsibility Debt Section 401, Municipal Act F - As required by the Act M - As required by the Act T - As required by the Act Town Treasurer, or designate Notice Section 402, Municipal Act A municipality may incur debt.
+Upon receipt of application of a municipality to incur a debt, the Ontario Land Tribunal may direct the municipality to give notice of the application to such persons and in such manner as the Board determines.

-Upon receipt of application of a

-municipality to incur a debt, the

-Ontario Land Tribunal may direct the municipality to give notice of

-the application to such persons

-and in such manner as the Board determines.

-determines.